pallets/flask/docs/patterns/wtforms.rst

     {% endmacro %}

 This macro accepts a couple of keyword arguments that are forwarded to WTForm's field function that renders the field for us.
-They keyword arguments will be inserted as HTML attributes.
+The keyword arguments will be inserted as HTML attributes.
 So for example you can call ``render_field(form.username, class='username')`` to add a class to the input element.
 Note that WTForms returns standard Python unicode